-Lectures will regularly include breakout sessions during which students will be expected to work collaboratively to tackle some small problem related to the lecture.
-However, due to COVID-19, I have chosen not to include participation as a part of the overall grade.
-You are still strongly encouraged to come to lecture, as the breakout sessions are ana integral part of the course experience.
+Lectures will occasionally include breakout sessions during which students will be expected to work collaboratively to tackle some small problem related to the lecture.
+I have chosen not to include participation as a part of the overall grade.
+You are still strongly encouraged to come to lecture, as the breakout sessions are an integral part of the course experience and regularly attending the lecture is the best way to ensure you don't fall behind.
+I will upload all lecture materials in advance of lecture and additionally record lectures, uploading them to Blackboard.